GOTIC

 4 stars The absence of H makes all the difference

 Did you ever feel a band had chosen completely the wrong name in relation to their music?
 Well that's how I feel about Spanish band Gotic, based on their sole album from 1978 "Escenes".
-If I am honest, I do not know whether the words "Gotic" and "gothic" are interchangeable, or indeed if there is any relationship between them.
-As someone who is embarrassingly ignorant of all languages except my native tongue though, the name means for me immediate association with bands such as Sisters of Mercy and The Mission.
-Such linkages are however completely wide of the mark, there is nothing gothic about the music here whatsoever.
+I do not know whether the words "Gotic" and "gothic" are interchangeable, or indeed if there is any relationship between them.
+As someone who is embarrassingly ignorant of all languages except my native tongue though, their name for me implies an immediate association with bands such as Sisters of Mercy and The Mission.
+Such assumptions are however completely wide of the mark, there is nothing gothic about the music here whatsoever.

 "Escenes" is an entirely instrumental album which is reminiscent of, but by no means a clone of, Camel's earlier works.
-The obvious comparison therefore is with "The snowgoose" since that album was also instrumental, and the regular use of flute can paint similar pictures at times.
-The admirable proliferation of mellotron also enforces the comparison, although Camel tended to use orchestra for such passages on that album.
+The obvious comparison therefore is with "The Snowgoose" since that album was also instrumental, and the regular use of flute can paint similar pictures at times.
+The admirable proliferation of mellotron also enforces the comparison, although Camel tended to use orchestra for such passages.
 This is though by no means a "Snowgoose 2".

 "Escenes" is a superb album by this one shot Spanish band.
 Had it been released by a British or American outfit in 1978, there is no doubt we would now be revering them as pillars of the genre.
 This is essential listening for those who enjoy genuine 1970's prog.